TomPace101/nanopore_diffusion/new_notes.md

+_ISSUE_ can't run generated requests simultaneously Once you get it working, include an example in the validation.

+_FEATURE_ in validation, include an example of generated MPIRun requests.

 _ISSUE_ locators don't have descriptions of their purpose.
 This is important: people won't know how to use them without this.
 There should also be a good way to see all defined locators.